DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 And some reminders about things:

+**Reminder about setting up Simple Activate (if you are using the mod from the *Interface* section of the add-on)** - After running the game at least once, there will be _po3_SimpleActivateSKSE.ini_ file inside your overwrite folder under some other folders.
+Open it, **ONLY** in line 50, delete everything after _Custom Locked Tag =_.
+Don't forget to save.

 **Reminder about Helgen Reborn book in your inventory** - Can be read **only** after 5 in-game days after you have finished the main quest *Unbound*.
 If you want to learn more, go [here](#gameplay-guide).
 Also remember to unhide the quest through Hide Your Quests MCM, when you decide to do it.

 **Reminder about AddItemMenu item in your inventory** - If you recall, we have added a mod, which makes it possible to test all items other mods have to